DietzRep/disaster_response_pipeline_project/README.md

                        --save_results <whether to save prediction results>  --model_name <name of the model.
 Has to be difined in the model_factory.py >
                         `

-4. Run the following command in the app's directory to run your web app.
+4. Run the following command in the app's directory (make sure that app directory is the python path `set PYTHONPATH=.`) to run your web app.
     `python run.py`

 5. Access the application with the url: http://0.0.0.0:3001/